What is Bitcoin Currency?

 How to Buy Bitcoin with Fiat Currencies (Dollars, Pounds, Euros, etc.)

-To pay for something with bitcoin or to send bitcoin to someone, you obviously need to have some bitcoin.
+To pay for something with bitcoin (BTC, XBT) or to send bitcoin to someone, you obviously need to have some bitcoin.
 To receive a bitcoin payment/transfer you only need to set up a bitcoin wallet and provide the bitcoin sender with your wallet’s address.
 Parties who need to fund their bitcoin wallets can convert fiat currencies to bitcoin in different ways:

 Cryptocurrency/Bitcoin Exchanges - Open an account with a reliable bitcoin or cryptocurrency exchange and deposit money via your credit card, debit card, or a wire transfer (electronic funds transfer).
 After depositing your dollars, euros, pounds, or other fiat currency, you can exchange it for bitcoin on the exchange.
 Once you have bitcoin, you can send it to anyone who provides you with a valid bitcoin address.
 You can also receive bitcoin payments into the account you have with the cryptocurrency exchange.
 Some cryptocurrency exchanges offer the option of converting bitcoin and certain fiat currencies to other cryptocurrencies besides bitcoin.